rdgrainger/ROCO_224/ManipulatorDesignProject/Arduino_Code.md

 ```

 Map_Steps will take a postion which we are told to go to and calculate how many steps to get
 theirs using our current position and in which direction to travel in.
-The first statment
+The first statement
-simply ask if the new postion is a lower position than the current degree. y know this we know which direction to go
+simply asks if the new postion is a lower position than the current degree.
+So that
+the stepper know this we know which direction to go
 so if this argument is true it will be put into a reverse direction.

 Then next we work out what the diffrence is between the two positions we are travels from and to.
 By doing this we need to make sure that we dont get a negative value so multiply it by negative 1
 to revert it back to a positive as we have already solved for which direction to send it to in the
-last if statment.
+last if statement.
 After this we now have a direction of travel and how far to travel in but the
 variable value is still in degrees so if their are 4096 steps in 360 degrees we can then simply
 multiply any value of degrees by 11.75 and then we would of made a conversion of degrees to steps.